North-West Rebellion: April–May Métis and First Nations victories

-Ending the conflict
+Ending the Métis uprising

-On May 9, 1885, Middleton attacked Batoche itself.
-The greatly outnumbered Métis ran out of ammunition after three days of battle and siege.
-The Métis resorted to firing sharp objects and small rocks from their guns, until they were killed or dispersed when Middleton's soldiers advanced in strength and overran their rifle pits.
+On May 12, Middleton's force captured Batoche itself.
+The greatly outnumbered but well-entrenched Métis fighters ran out of ammunition after three days of battle and siege.
+The Métis resorted to firing sharp objects and small rocks from their guns.
+They were finally killed or dispersed when Canadian soldiers advanced on their own and overran the Métis fighters in their rifle pits.

 Riel surrendered on May 15.
-Gabriel Dumont and other participants escaped across the border to the Montana Territory of the United States.
+Gabriel Dumont and other participants in the uprising escaped across the border to the Montana Territory of the United States.
 The defeat of the Métis and Riel's capture led to the collapse of the Provisional Government.